Mrrvm/os_lusiadas_2/content/grounds.md

 On that note, decasyllables are counted as poetic syllables, rather than gramatical.
 For instance, *te-le-vi-são* (te-le-vi-sion) has 4 grammatical syllables, but 3 poetic syllables *tle-vi-são* (tle-vi-sion) when recited in Portuguese.
 This then means that when well-recited, keeping its rhythm, one is forced to read with a certain regional accent.
 #### Collaboration

 A crucial point for the work is how to incorporate multiple voices while at the same time operating from a Portuguese perspective and how to ensure that multiplicity leads the reimagining, instead of a single authoritative voice.
 It seems that collaboration is paramount in achieving this.
-As of now, I have asked [[Sandim Mendes]], [[Tavares Cebola]], [[Mariana Aboim]] and
-How to navigate between intentional fragmentation and accidental incoherence.
+As of now I have been in conversation with [[Sandim Mendes]], [[Tavares Cebola]] and [[Mariana Aboim]], who have generously helped me navigate the project and its doubts.
+Ideally, the objective would be to have co-authors write certain stanzas of the book with their own words.
+However, what exactly to request of them (in terms of structure) or how to navigate between intentional fragmentation and accidental incoherence, is still uncertain to me and highly depends on the availability of funding to pay for their work.
 #### Translation

 This leads me to the next question of if and how to include other languages - if it makes sense to, for instance, use cut-outs written in Badiu, Forro, Kikongo, Kimbundu, etc, when I don't speak them.
-While incorporating these could prove useful at undermining Portuguese as a colonial tool, preserving opacity, refusing uniformity or a passive consumption of text, as well as fully capturing experiences that Portuguese can't, it should only be done in collaboration to avoid extractive linguistic tourism.
+While incorporating these could prove useful at undermining the Portuguese language as a colonial tool, preserving opacity, refusing uniformity or a passive consumption of text, as well as fully capturing experiences that Portuguese can't, I believe it should only be done in collaboration to prevent an extractive linguistic tourism.

-In relation to using works written in English (or other languages I feel more comfortable with), and translating them to Portuguese.
+In regards to using works written in English (or other languages I feel more comfortable with), and translating them to Portuguese.
 I have decided to avoid it for a few reasons: translating flattens nuance; my role as a writer over orchestrator gains importance; there is more than enough lusophonic work worthy of attention.
-However, works that I incredibly crucial for the process (like Poetics of Relation), I will use if there are available trustworthy translations.
+Yet, for works that I find incredibly essential to incorporate (e.g. Poetics of Relation), I intend on resorting to trustworthy translations.
 #### Typographies and Topographies

 I see the outcome of the rewriting not just as a book, but as a library of resources that don't currently belong to the mainstream bookshelves, or to the Portuguese literary canon.
 I think that the idea of making a new epic poem to characterise Portuguese society can drive enough curiosity in the public, and thus be able to achieve its role as gateway to other artifacts.
 For this reason, for a question of ethicality, and from an organisational standpoint while working, its imperative that the cut-outs used are clearly referenced.
 I have defined a specific font size and typography to each source (that may later become a design principle for the book), in order to map them (see [[grounds#^fig-sources]]).